 Its latest venture, initiated amid a pandemic, was announced in the fall of 2020, when REI revealed plans to open two used gear stores, in California and Pennsylvania.
 Accessible to the Co-op only, it’s one more benefit of membership, and at both of these locations, store credit for trade-ins provides continual inventory.
 As a secondary benefit, it gives garments and gear a second life with someone earlier in his or her outdoor life as well as preventing their immediate deposit in a landfill.

-But, of course, the one Co-op benefit that’s universally celebrated around the U.S. is said one Garage Sale vet, “so don’t get hit.”, including its Co-op Sale currently underway.
+But, of course, the one Co-op benefit that’s universally celebrated around the U.S. is REI’s famous sales, including its Co-op Sale.
 Sure, it may not be as satisfying or exhilarating as being in that cold parking lot preparing to sprint toward the nearest table.
-But the passion you’ll experience online is the same as in-person, albeit without the potential downside: “The sale is going to go on whether you are laying in the parking lot dead or limping around on a bloody stump,”
+But the passion you’ll experience online is the same as in-person, albeit without the potential downside: “The sale is going to go on whether you are laying in the parking lot dead or limping around on a bloody stump,” said one Garage Sale vet, “so don’t get hit.”

 - The Best Hydration Packs To Crush Your Trail Thirst With

 - The 9 Best Camping Lanterns to Light the Way in 2021

 - Garmin Summer Sale: Save on Cycling Computers, Smartwatches, and More